 Animal behaviorists state that aggression is the second most widespread feline behavior-related problem.
 Cat aggression tends to not be viewed as seriously as dog aggression, either because dogs tend to be generally larger than cats and cats don’t run after people.
 Nonetheless, cats when aggressive are formidable, as they are equipped with 2 potential weapons (claws and teeth), while a dog only has its mouth.

 Cats can meter out severe lacerations and bite.
 These can be painful and can then become infected.
 These can also cause cat scratch fever, which is a typically benign yet potentially dangerous infectious disease with symptoms similar to that of flu.
-Catfights rarely end in fatalities, however, they are able to cause infections that could result in large veterinary bills for cat owners.
+Catfights rarely end in fatalities, however, they can cause infections that could result in large veterinary bills for cat owners.
 Aggressive cats can also become a health risk to keep at home, as they can pose a danger to visitors and family.

 What Is Aggression?

 Aggression can be defined as harmful or threatening behavior focused on either a person, a cat, or any other animal.
 Almost all wild animals show aggression in a bid to protect their territories, defend their young, and protect their selves in the case of an attack.
 Aggression in this stead referred to a large array of multifaceted behaviors that happen for varying reasons under different circumstances.
-Aggressive behavior in pet cats can vary from cats hissing and then be avoiding cats who choose to attack.
+Aggressive behavior in pet cats can vary from cats hissing and then avoiding cats who choose to attack.

 Understanding Cat Body Language